Help to apply for benefits

 - Phone 0161 770 6655 (9.00am to 5.00pm, Monday to Friday)

 When you get in touch, the Contact Centre will offer basic advice on benefit issues and (where necessary) make a referral to a Welfare Rights Officer.

-Where a referral is made a Welfare Rights Officer will aim to contact you within 4 working days.
+Where a referral is made, a Welfare Rights Officer will contact you as soon as possible.

 The advice given by the service is completely independent, impartial and free.

 The service recognises that individuals must make their own decisions and that the role of the service is to give people information to be able to exercise their rights.

 We will actively promote the take-up of benefits so that the residents of Oldham are aware of their rights and do not miss out on their entitlements.